panzerdp/dmitripavlutin.com/content/posts/112-timeout-vs-promise/index.md

 *Web APIs* is the place the async operations (fetch requests, promises, timers) with their callbacks are waiting to complete.

 *The task queue* is a FIFO (First In, First Out) structure that holds the callbacks of async operations that are ready to be executed.
-For example, the callbacks of a timed out `setTimeout()` or a clicked button event handler &mdash; ready to be executed &mdash; are enqueued in the task queue.
+For example, the callback of a timed out `setTimeout()` &mdash; ready to be executed &mdash; is enqueued in the task queue.

 *The job queue* is a FIFO (First In, First Out) structure that holds the callbacks of promises that are ready to be executed.
 For example, the resolve or reject callbacks of a fulfilled promise are enqueued in the job queue.